Industria7/Simple-Calendar-Privacy-Policy/README.md

 **Children’s Privacy**

-These services are intended for people of any age.
-I do not knowingly collect personal information.
+These services are designed for people of any age.
+I do not collect, use or transmit any personal information.

 **Changes to This Privacy Policy**